 Generic Name: lactulose

-Note: This page contains information about the side effects of lactulose.
-Some of the dosage forms included on this document may not apply to the brand name Heptalac.
+Note: This document contains side effect information about lactulose.
+Some of the dosage forms listed on this page may not apply to the brand name Heptalac.

 For the Consumer

 Side effects include:

 For Healthcare Professionals

 Applies to lactulose: compounding solution, oral powder for reconstitution, oral solution, oral syrup, oral and rectal liquid

 Diarrhea is an indication of overdose.
 Severe diarrhea may lead to hypovolemia, hypokalemia, and hypernatremia, especially in elderly or acutely ill patients.
 If diarrhea develops, the dosage should be reduced.